 What is the ideal amount of sleep to help you lose weight?

-Too little sleep (5 – 6 hours) has been shown to affect concentration as your basal metabolic rate goes into energy conservation mode and the brain compensates by craving higher calorie foods.
+Too little sleep (5 – 6 hours) affects your concentration as the basal metabolic rate goes into energy conservation mode and the brain compensates by craving higher calorie foods.
 On the other hand, over sleeping (over 9 hours) also appears to lead to weight gain.
-In a medical study those that slept more than 9 hours a night increased their risk of becoming obese by 21% and those that slept less than 7 hours a night by 27% .
+In a medical

 Questions and Answers